Miranda Hart had the world at her feet. Where on earth did she go?

 In the book, Hart describes always trusting that she would become a comedy actor.
 And she has a similar hunch about love: “I had this niggling sense of, I think I will marry at 51 and that will do me well.”
 After many years on her own, she coyly mentions a “boy”, soon revealed to be from Bristol.
 Though never saying his name, she explains how they met and dated until eventually, and on the very last page, we discover that Hart and Miranda share the same happy ending.

-‘I Haven’t Been Entirely Honest with You’ is published on 10 October by Penguin Random House
+‘I Haven’t Been Entirely Honest with You’ was published on 10 October by Penguin Random House

 Join our commenting forum